 Since natural light is always the best, and some dogs can be shy of the camera — much less a bright flash — I prefer to shoot with available light.
 Obviously, outdoors is optimum for light, but indoor shots can be perfectly wonderful when curtains and blinds are opened.
 If indoors, please be prepared to de-clutter or move some furniture or objects that could prove distracting in the shot.
 Although a master at post-processing, it requires far less labor to eliminate such distractions at the scene rather than in post-process.

 Because natural light is such a critical element to photography, weather and time of day can factor into the shoot as well as the location and even certain rooms in your home.
 I will work with you to find the best possible location and conditions for the session.

-i’m after a great wall-piece and a few prints, so the Fine-Focus Session sounds perfect … but my dog isn’t quite so perfect! i’m worried you won’t be able to capture enough images in that short time frame.
+i’m after a great wall-piece and a few prints, so the PORTRAIT or ARTWORK sessions sound perfect … but my dog isn’t quite so perfect! i’m worried you won’t be able to capture enough images in that short time frame.

 my dog can’t be trusted off-leash, but i see all the dogs on your blog and site running free. do you have a location that is safe for my runaway scruffy?